Svalbard Satellite Station: Operation

 SvalSat is owned and operated by Kongsberg Satellite Services (KSAT), which is again equally owned by the Kongsberg Defence and Aerospace and the Norwegian Space Centre, the latter which is again owned by the Ministry of Trade and Industry.
 Of KSAT's 200 employees, 40 are stationed in Longyearbyen and work at SvalSat.
 KSAT is not tied to a particular operator of satellites and some of the antennas communicate with multiple satellites, thus reducing costs compared to dedicated ground stations.
 For a typical satellite, data is delivered to the end customer no more than 30 minutes after downloading.
-As of January 2020 SvalSat receives data from 130 different satellites, and with Tromsø station receives data from at total of 40 000 passes each months.
+As of January 2020 SvalSat receives data from 130 different satellites, and with Tromsø station receives data from at total of 40 000 passes each month.

 All ground stations are connected to KSAT's Tromsø Network Operation Center, which is also connected to the TSS and TrollSat.
 This allows for redundancy as also TSS and TrollSat can be used to communicate with the satellites.
 Some customers have direct access to their installations in Longyearbyen without having to route via the Tromsø Network Operation Center.
 The operation center is responsible for backup, scheduling and conflict resolution.
 The facility uses interoperability and shared ground services, such as a common protocol for communication and similar design of the antennas, to increase flexibility and reduce costs and risk.

 KSAT operates two polar ground stations optimized for low Earth orbit (LEO) satellites, the other being TrollSat at Troll in Antarctica.
 These are the only two ground stations able to see a polar-orbiting satellite on every revolution.
 By using both stations, customers can communicate with a satellite twice per orbit.

 All satellites which use SvalSat need a concession from the Norwegian Post and Telecommunications Authority.
 Such a concession is only awarded to satellites which would abide by the treaty and explicitly excludes any military satellites.
 However, this does not prevent information from dual-use satellites being sold to military organizations.
 The Governor of Svalbard inspects the station twice per year.
 This includes checking the logs of satellites SvalSat has communicated with, but not the actual information transferred.
 All SvalSat employees need a security clearance from NATO and the Norwegian Armed Forces.